What to include in your compensation training for managers

 It could also be helpful to provide managers with a takeaway conversation guide that will serve as a reference for managers as they prepare for pay conversations with employees.
 If you’d like more information on helping your managers discuss pay then check out this blog.

 It’s important in this training to consider timing.
 In many cases, it makes sense to do this training right before the annual increase process — the knowledge will be fresh in managers’ minds.
-(However, it’s important to do this training when you onboard people managers as well.)
+(However, it’s important to do this training when you onboard people managers, as well.
+The more often you can get it in front of managers, the better!)

 In most cases, there is some sort of technology or tool (e.g., spreadsheet) that you use for managers to participate in the annual planning process.
-Give them tips on how to do that effectively.
+Give them tips on how to do that effectively and efficiently.
+Obviously, the specific content of this section will depend on what you use for annual increase planning.
+Even if you use spreadsheets, there are definitely tips and tricks and even screenshots you can provide that will help your managers.
+(Not everyone is an Excel guru!)

 Looking for help?

-It’s a lot to put together, sure.
+Compensation training for managers can be a lot to put together, sure.
 But, there are resources out there for you.
-Take advantage of the fact that Mercer has done this for many companies — we can develop the training based on your unique organization, take an existing training and help you modify it, present the training for you, or maybe just help you with the communications and tools…the options are endless.
-Give us a call or send us an email at surveys@mercer.com to be connected to a consultant with expertise in your industry.
+Take a look at the World@Work’s resources section or take advantage of the fact that Mercer has done this for many companies!
+We can develop the training based on your unique organization, take an existing training and help you modify it, present the training for you, or maybe just help you with the communications and tools...we can provide whatever help you need.
+Give us a call at 855-286-5302 or send us an email at surveys@mercer.com to be connected to a consultant with expertise in your industry.